pomonam/kronfluence/README.md

     train=True,
 )

-# Initialize the task with relevant loss and measurement function.
+# Initialize the task with relevant loss and measurement.
 task = MnistTask()

 # Prepare the model for influence computation with the specified task.